Gladei & Partners > Chisinau, Moldova > Firm Profile

 The amendments to the Civil Procedure Code are purported to equip better the Moldovan judges and good faith participants to discourage and curb the hindering and protracting of the proceedings.
 Also, new concepts such as the written procedure for examining the low-value lawsuits was introduced.

-Following the enactment of the new Administrative Code in April 2019, all the regulations on the administrative non-contentious procedure and the administrative litigation have been structured so to ensure coherence and accessibility.
-The new code has drawn inspiration mainly from the German law and clarifies the matters of enactment, validity, retraction and revocation of the administrative act as a central feature of the administrative process.
+Following the enactment of the new Administrative Code in April 2019, all the regulations on the administrative non-contentious procedure and the administrative litigation have been structured so that to ensure coherence and accessibility.
+The new code has drawn inspiration mainly from German law and it clarifies the matters of enactment, validity, retraction and revocation of the administrative act as a central feature of the administrative process.

 In terms of appealing state body decisions that could affect the rights and interests of individuals or legal entities, the recourse to administrative courts has been kept as a second step in the appeal process.
+Also, the pre-trial interim measures have been introduced in the Moldovan administrative law.

 Employment and Migration Law